How to Remove MyWebSearch (Uninstall Guide)

 The Vundo trojan horse virus is also related to MyWebSearch.
 Many computer users with MyWebSearch Toolbar installed have also found their systems to be infected with the Vundo trojan.

-First you'll want to remove the program using "Add or Remove Programs."
-If you have already done so, skip to step 2, otherwise continue through this step.
+First, you'll want to remove the program using "Add or Remove Programs."
+If you have already done so, skip ahead to Step 2, otherwise, continue with this step.

 - Click "Start"